What Other Comments Do You Have About the IACC Strategic Plan for ASD Research?

 Sadly, in spite of the huge gains that have been made in the past decade, our kids have not been benefited and there are still almost no interventions that work for our kids and no research to better understand the nonverbal and low-communicating population, their cognitive abilities, genetic characteristics, educational needs or to develop successful interventions.
 Perhaps most importantly this population needs communication interventions and at present there is no research being done in this area.

 Thank you for the opportunity to submit replies.
 Please take it seriously.
 Maybe someone can reach my son better before I die.
 I'm now 75.
 Years of advocacy have found him a decent place to live.
-I have helped hundreds of people with autism find the best intervention in the area where I live; started a pre=school, etc. But I still don't know what my son Chris is thinking.
+I have helped hundreds of people with autism find the best intervention in the area where I live; started a pre=school, etc. But I still don't know what my son [name of dependent redacted] is thinking.

 Until now there has not been a unified effort to advocate for those who are nonverbal or low-communicating.
 So now is a great time to begin our efforts to advocate for this group.
 Sadly, in spite of the huge gains that have been made in the past decade, our kids have not been benefited and there are still almost no interventions that work for our kids and no research to better understand the nonverbal and low-communicating population, their cognitive abilities, genetic characteristics, educational needs or to develop successful interventions.
 Perhaps most importantly this population needs communication interventions and at present there is no research being done in this area.